Vets-Who-Code/march2021/phaseOneNotes/week_09.md

 # Day 1
 ## Portfolios
-- used trackthis.link to view many examples of luxury websites that use black and white themes
+- Used trackthis.link to view many examples of luxury websites that use black and white themes
-- luxury websites use sans-serif fonts
+- Luxury websites use sans-serif fonts
-- portfolios should have a flow to them or a common theme
+- Portfolios should have a flow to them or a common theme
 ## APIs
 - API means application programming interface
--  that defines interactions between multiple software applications or mixed hardware-software intermediaries.
+- Defines interactions between multiple software applications or mixed hardware-software intermediaries.
 It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used, the conventions to follow, etc.
 ### REST
 - REST API is the most popular version
 - REST APIs communicate via HTTP requests to perform standard database functions like creating, reading, updating, and deleting records (also known as CRUD) within a resource.
 For example, a REST API would use a GET request to retrieve a record, a POST request to create one, a PUT request to update a record, and a DELETE request to delete one.
 All HTTP methods can be used in API calls.
 A well-designed REST API is similar to a website running in a web browser with built-in HTTP functionality.
 ### GraphQL
-- data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data
+- Data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data
-- provides an alternative to REST
+- Provides an alternative to REST
-- offers tools for complex queries and a less-is-more approach to fetch calls
+- Offers tools for complex queries and a less-is-more approach to fetch calls
 - GraphQL have schemas and database like behaviors
 - GraphQL behaves in a geospacial manner
 - GraphQL is about asking different objects for the value of a specific field.
 The advantage here is that GraphQL always knows exactly what information you need and returns only the data you want.